Dog-Friendly Brighton, UK: Visiting Brighton with a Dog

 All dogs are welcome on Brighton & Hove buses

-There’s no shortage of cafes to dine at with your dog in Brighton, although always ask including at the seasonal waterfront cafes.
+There’s no shortage of cafes and restaurants to dine at with your dog in Brighton, although always ask first, including at the seasonal waterfront cafes.

 Iydea Vegetarian Kitchen Brighton